-Related post: How to Make Money Writing Articles on Hubpages
+Related post: How to Supplement Your Blog Income Using Hubpages

 Fast forward to now where gift guides generate a decent and regular amount of money for me and my blog.
 It’s a great way to diversify your income, especially if you’re a blogger.
 But not every gift guide will work!
 There is a secret to making them successful.

 As you already know, I love love love using Zazzle as a creative outlet…and of course, to make a little extra money 🙂 .
 So when a new and somewhat odd product is introduced, I usually jump on it right away to see what I can create.
 And to my delight, occasionally these products actually make me some money.
 Which I LOVE.

 We all know that there are a lot of ways these days to make money writing online.
 Some are obvious, like freelance work, but others have a bit of mystery involved.
 Hubpages falls into this category for most people, but it’s actually one of the best places to start.
 It’s also a great addition to the writing-for-income portfolio for anyone that writes for a living (or is trying to!).

 I won’t lie, I came across Hubpages against my will.
 The site that I was happy writing for was sold to them and along with it, all of my content.
 As is often the case, however, it wasn’t long before I realized the earning potential on Hubpages way more.
 So as you can imagine, I’m a much happier writer now.